yashchitneni/marketing-quill/docs/refactor.md

 Please proceed with your analysis based on the following <user instructions>
 </meta prompt 1>
 <user_instructions>
-help me refactor and simplify this next.js app
+help me refactor and simplify this next.js app. the .md files are rules/structures off which this app is built.
 </user_instructions>